Welcome to the High Metabolic Clinic's

 4. START: Consider starting Vitamin D3 2500IU + K2 100mcg supplementation (unless contraindicated) and any other vitamins or supplements that may have been recommended by your physician or Dietitian.
 Quality vitamins can be purchased from our Fullscript Store by creating an account here.

-6. CHECK: If you are interested in starting obesity medication, please check your private health insurance coverage for each of the medications outlined below so you know what options are available to you.
-If Pre-Authorization Paperwork is required for insurance, a $60 fee will be charged to you.
+6. CHECK: If you are interested in starting obesity medication, please check your private health insurance coverage for the following medications (Wegovy, Contrave, Zepbound, Saxenda) so you know what options are available to you.
+If Pre-Authorization Paperwork is required for insurance, an $80-110 fee will be charged to you.

 Follow HMC Founder, Dr. Sasha High, on Social